 - Projects may not interfere with normal academic programs or functions. - Fundraising requests should be submitted to the SAO in the form of a Registration of Organization Event form at least two weeks prior to the proposed event.
-The appropriate form for making a request can be obtained at: http://www.uafs.edu/life/forms-student-organizations.

 Step-by-Step Requesting Donations